Fahad787861212/General_Scripts/Wazuh Installer-Setup/README.md

 ### Prerequisites

-- A compatible operating system (e.g., Ubuntu, CentOS).
+- A compatible operating system (has been tested on Ubuntu 22.04, use this version only).
 - Sufficient permissions to execute installation commands.
 - Internet access to download necessary files.